mdn/content/files/en-us/web/api/window/index.md

 ### Scroll events

 - {{domxref("Window/scrollsnapchange_event", "scrollsnapchange")}} {{experimental_inline}}
-  - : Fired at the end of a scrolling operation when a new scroll snap target (as implemented using features of the [CSS scroll snap module](/en-US/docs/Web/CSS/CSS_scroll_snap)) is selected.
+  - : Fired on the scroll container at the end of a scrolling operation when a new scroll snap target has been selected.
 - {{domxref("Window/scrollsnapchanging_event", "scrollsnapchanging")}} {{experimental_inline}}
-  - : Fired when the browser determines that a new scroll snap target is pending (i.e., it will be selected when the current scroll gesture ends).
+  - : Fired on the scroll container when the browser determines a new scroll snap target is pending, i.e. it will be selected when the current scroll gesture ends.

 ### Deprecated events